sina-behnam/MAC/README.md

 ### Data Preparation

-The dataset was created and annotated by extracting frames from a given video, with annotations done both manually and with AI assistance.
+The dataset was created and annotated by extracting frames from a given video (where you can find it under this like [Reference Footage](https://drive.google.com/file/d/1Wb9GjKUs6-hu4zLdTqaahYo66ZOhCXhr/view) ), with annotations done both manually and with AI assistance.
 Initially, a small set of samples was manually annotated.
 This annotated data was used to train a model, which then made further annotations.
 These AI-generated annotations were corrected by humans, and the process was repeated multiple times to create a well-annotated dataset.

 The script `annotator.py` was used to automate parts of this process, enabling efficient annotation and training cycles.